Our customized fertilization programs work for you, not against you!

 Controls are applied for these insects in the late spring and summer months as a preventative measure.
 One application to control grubs will give season long protection under normal conditions.
 Surface insects such as Chinch Bugs and Sod webworms, in most cases, can be controlled with a single application, but is not guaranteed.

 Thatch layers over 3/4″ may not allow the material to move to the desired location to control either of these pests.

 Majority of insect damage shows up during the summer stress periods and can appear to look like a dry area or “Hot” spots.
-Unfortunately, in most cases, by the time you realize that it is insect damage you are most likely looking at a large expense in repairing your lawn.
+Unfortunately, by the time you realize that it is insect damage, you are most likely looking at a large expense in repairing your lawn.

 It is my opinion that you prevent a potential problem from occurring, rather than running the risk, and the added expense of having to repair a damaged lawn.

-Preventative applications are an option if you want to go this route, but they need to be started prior to an outbreak.
-Treatments normally begin late April or early May and go through August.
-In order to be effective, ALL applications must be applied to have the best chance to work.
+Preventative applications are an option if you want to go this route, but they need to be started prior to an outbreak and are normally used on the more severe cases.
+Treatments normally start late April or early May, depending on weather conditions and go through August, with applications done every 28 to 30 days.
+In order to be as effective as possible, ALL applications must be applied during this time frame to have the best chance to work.
 Depending on the size of the area being treated, this can get expensive and still does not guarantee 100% control.